Family Attribution & Constructive Ownership

-We are focusing this particular post on the concept of constructive ownership and attribution, as it impacts ownership in a foreign corporation.
+We will summarize the basic concepts of constructive ownership and attribution for a U.S. Person, as it impacts ownership in a foreign corporation and annual filing of Form 5471.

 Constructive Ownership & Attribution

-Main Issue: if a person has attribution, but either has no direct shares or less than 10% direct shares, do they still have to file the form 5471?
+When a person has attribution, but neither has direct ownership shares and/or less than 10% direct shares, do they still have to file the form 5471?

 In other words, even though Darren does not have actual ownership of any shares, he is considered to have “constructive” ownership of the shares that are attributed to him through family members.